Help keep your children safe this spring

 Always keep matches and lighters away from children.
 As the weather improves and things start to dry out, children setting fire to rubbish and grass can result in fire crews attending incidents that not only damage the natural and local environment, but potentially prevents fire crews from attending more serious life threatening fires.

 Make sure your children are aware of the dangers of swimming in canals, ponds, reservoirs and rivers.
 The temperature of inland water does not vary much throughout the year.
 The water in Britain is still very cold in the spring and summer and people can quickly become affected by the cold putting themselves into difficulties, tragically too many children drown every year.
 Swimming should always be confined to a supervised pool with lifeguards.
-For more information visit our water safety advice page.

 Children climbing onto factory roofs and other buildings put themselves in great danger; this can result in the fire service attending a fatal incident to assist paramedics in gaining access to buildings where children have fallen through the roof.